olanderb/Quick-DirtyDataExploration/chapter5.md

 ---
-title       : Some exercises to make you strong
+title: 'Some exercises to make you strong'
-description : Here are some exercises
+description: 'Here are some exercises'
 ---

 ## Exercise 1

 ```yaml